joonaxyz/joonaxyz.github.io/_posts/2020-04-10-thm-jack-of-all-trades.md

 ---
 layout: post
-title: "TryHackMe - Jack of All Trades Walkthrough"
+title: "TryHackMe - Jack of All Trades"
 author: "joona"
 ---